-A 28-year coaching veteran, Dan O’Dowd is in his sixth season as associate head coach and his eighth year overall as the top assistant coach at UTSA.
+A 29-year coaching veteran, Dan O’Dowd is in his seventh season as associate head coach and his ninth year overall as the top assistant coach at UTSA.
 He assists with recruiting, scheduling and practice coordination in addition to on-the-floor coaching duties.
 O’Dowd has established several international recruiting ties that have helped UTSA land key players, including two-time all-conference performer Jeromie Hill, a native of Cairns, Australia.

 He helped Arizona State reach the 2003 NCAA Tournament, the program’s first NCAA appearance since 1995.
 The Sun Devils finished with a 20-12 record that season, defeating Memphis in the NCAA First Round before falling to eventual national finalist Kansas.

 He helped tutor future NBA player Ike Diogu, the 2004-05 Pac-10 Player of the Year, a second-team All-American and the ninth overall pick in the 2005 NBA Draft (Golden State Warriors).
 Arizona State also advanced to the National Invitational Tournament (NIT) in 2002 and 2005.

 While at ASU, O’Dowd also coached NBA players Eddie House, the 1999-2000 Pac-10 Player of the Year and a member of the 2008 World Champion Boston Celtics, Mike Batiste, Awvee Storey and Tommy Smith.